Mammy stereotype: Television

 Televisions did not become common in US household until around the mid to late 1940s, making radio shows popular forms of entertainment for the American family.
-In 1939, Beulah Brown, debuted as a character on the radio show Homeward Unincorporated.
+In 1939, Beulah Brown debuted as a character on the radio show Homeward Unincorporated.
 Beulah, as a character, was highly stereotypical and was the quintessential mammy figure auditorily.
 The character was originally played by white actor Marlin Hurt.
 The character was well taken to and added to several other radio shows.
-Over time, the creators and producer of these shows wanted to have an actual Black women as the voice of the character.
+Over time, the creators and producers of these shows wanted to have an actual Black woman as the voice of the character.
 Hattie McDaniel was given the role on the radio version in 1947, as she was famous for her multiple other award-winning performances portraying the mammy stereotype.
 The radio show was taken to television in the early 1950s and went on to run for three seasons.
-The first of season of the show, starred Ethel Waters, who later left the series due to not wanting to portray the mammy stereotype any longer.
-McDaniel, took over the role for the second season, filming a total of six episodes before becoming ill.
+The first of season of the show starred Ethel Waters, who later left the series due to not wanting to portray the mammy stereotype any longer.
+McDaniel took over the role for the second season, filming a total of six episodes before becoming ill.
 McDaniel has been noted to have chosen to play these mammy roles time and time again as they were the only accessible roles for black actress during this time.
-Moreover, she made more money portraying these characters than she would have as an actual maid.
-Similar to how she was given the role on the radio, McDaniel was the epitome of what a mammy looked like as well with being big in size, large mouth, and dark skin that contrast from white teeth and big eyes.
+Similar to how she was given the role on the radio, McDaniel was the epitome of what a mammy looked like as well as being big in size, large mouth, and dark skin that contrasts from white teeth and big eyes.
 The role on television was also portrayed by Louise Beavers.
 Aside from the actress that portrayed her, Beulah, as a character, had all the characteristics of a mammy.
-She always made sure her "family", more the family works for, is well taken care of.
-Helping them at any cost and putting their need above hers can be seen in multiple episodes of the show.
-The NAACP, and other critics, did not like the image of the Black American women the show represented as it supported the mammy stereotype.
+She always made sure her "family", the family she worked for, was well taken care of.
+Helping them at any cost and putting their needs above her own can be seen in multiple episodes of the show.
+The NAACP, and other critics, did not like the image of African-American women the show represented, as it supported the mammy stereotype.